nearai/ironclaw-dind/README.md

 # IronClaw Docker-in-Docker

 Thin wrapper on [nearaidev/ironclaw](https://hub.docker.com/r/nearaidev/ironclaw) that adds `dockerd` so IronClaw can run sandboxed workloads in nested containers.
-Requires Sysbox or `--privileged`.
+Sysbox is the preferred runtime; `--privileged` can be used as a less-isolated fallback when Sysbox is unavailable or unsupported.

 ## What it adds